-3. When the Walt Disney Company opened Disneyland Paris for the French market, it was an example of market penetration.
+4. When the Internet auction company eBay opened a version of the company called eBay France for the French market, it was an example of market penetration.

 Market penetration is the strategy of selling more to the existing customers.
 This is an example of a market development strategy, which is attracting new customers to existing products.